Best Pintxos in San Sebastian

 Patatas bravas| ©Erik Rasmussen

 With that spicy touch, the patatas bravas recipe of La Mejillonera attracts many locals every day, especially on weekends.
-Accompany this pintxo with a good local craft beer.
+Pair this pintxo with a good craft beer from the local brewery.

 Gambas a la gabardina| ©Víctor Villamarín